Kubuqi-Wu/FAST/README.md

 FAST is open-source.
 See `LICENSE` for the license, and `INSTALL.md` for installation instructions

-See the toolbox website, currently hosted [here](http://baemerick.be/fast/)
+See the toolbox website, currently hosted [here](http://baemerick.be/fast/) (The website is down as of 11/18/16, we're going to change where is it hosted soon).

 Authors: [Leopold Cambier](https://people.stanford.edu/lcambier) and Damien Scieur